Kunthive/Crypto/public/newsletters/CR-The Macro Environment From 2020 to Today and Beyond.md

-# MR PRO | The Macro Environment: From 2020 to Today and Beyond
+# The Macro Environment: From 2020 to Today and Beyond

 ## Part 2: Navigating the Tides of Economic Change